lukasbrunner/lukasbrunner.github.io/_teaching/teaching.md

 ### Scientific writing guide for students

-Since I see many of my students struggling with similar things when writing their thesis and with scientific writing in general, I've started to compile a document with some guidelines for scientific writing.
+Since I see many of my students struggling with similar things when writing their thesis, I've started to compile a document with some guidelines for scientific writing.
 It draws on my own experience as well as on several other grey literature sources (e.g.,
 <a href="https://www.kuwi.europa-uni.de/en/lehrstuhl/vs/politik-JP/Hinweise-fuer-Studierende/index.html"  target="_blank">here</a>,
 <a href="https://klimadynamik.univie.ac.at/?page_id=14"  target="_blank">here</a>, and
 <a href="https://x.com/cesifoti/status/1773388661893017897"  target="_blank">here</a>